Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 - Cost: $117

-Oregon + Florida combo covers most of the US (except Northeast).
+Oregon + Florida combo covers most of the country (except the Northeast).

 Reciprocity Changes to Watch (2026)